 The machine is easy to clean and has a built-in safety setting.
 It only operates when the blade is shut off, and won't come into contact with fingers.
 It can also grind nuts, herbs, and other items with a multi-blade operation.

 The customer complains that the product isn't a "multi" purpose grinder.
 The manufacturer states it can grind coffee, and other herbs and nuts.
 In this review, the customer indicates it isn't great for non-coffee items.
-Customers rate it 4.5 out of 5 stars on Amazon.

 The Best Coffee Grinder: Burr Coffee Grinders